Search element - Quick search bar

 What can I do if it hurts too much to breastfeed?

-During this time, express (using your hands or a breast pump) as often as your baby would normally breastfeed.
-You can feed the expressed breastmilk to your baby using a cup.
-Cup feeding (rather than bottle feeding) won’t confuse your baby while they are still learning to attach and suck at the breast well.
+• Feed your baby the expressed milk using a cup.
+Cup feeding (rather than a bottle) won’t confuse your baby while they’re still learning to attach and suck at the breast.

 Will silver nipple caps help?

 Not necessarily.
-Silver can protect against infection and encourage the growth of new skin cells (much like breastmilk!).
-Because of this, silver has been used to aid wound healing for many years.
-But that doesn't necessarily mean silver nipple caps can help to heal your sore or cracked nipples.
-Overall, the reviews we've heard from mums are mixed.
+Silver has long been used to aid wound healing because it can protect against infection and encourage new skin growth, similar to breastmilk!
+But that doesn’t mean silver nipple caps will heal sore or cracked nipples.
+Reviews from mums are mixed.

 Here are some good and bad points for you to think about: